stuartellis/multiform/README.md

 ## TODOs

-- Improve Makefile to read backend file only when stack- targets are invoked.
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.
 - Provide guidance on executing commands on multiple stacks.